xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 Express simplifie the server functionality by taking care of all the boilerplate code you need to listen to requests and responding to requests.
 But as frontend frameworks like React is becoming more and more sophisticated, we want to delegate all of the user interface responsbility to the client code to display views and perform routing.
 Implementing view logic (including when to display a certain view) would lead to under-utilization of the frontend capability and pose an obstacle to the separation of concerns between the frontend and the backend.
 REST API to the rescue!
 What we want is to implement separate the Express backend separately from the and React Frontend and integrate them via a REST API.
 Let's compare the interaction between the server and client with the old way without React and the new way with React and a REST API:

 **Routing:**
-A common task when building web applications with Node is parsing the URL.
-When a browser sends a request to your server, it will ask for a specific URL, such as the homepage or the about page.
-These URLs come in as strings, but you’ll often want to parse them to get more information about them.
+Routing refers to the mapping certain HTTP requests to certain functionality.
+For example, when visiting the homepage, certain code should be run.
+For example When a browser sends a `GET` request for `/` to your server, the router needs to respond with sending HTML for the home page.

 * Old way: Server does all the routing.
 For example, if you visit the homepage (e.g., `localhost:3000/`) in a web browser, the server responds by sending you HTML.
 If you send a message to an API endpoint, this function could determine what you want and respond with JSON.
 * New way: Client does most of the URI-driven routing (assuming you have routing libraries like `react-router` installed).
 The server routes if the request is triggered by an external event (such as logging in via open authentication) in which case server side logic needs to initiate a redirect.